Victory!! The Thompson Divide is Protected Until 2044!!

 The Divide is home to one of the largest aspen stands in Colorado, a massive complex of Roadless Areas, critical grazing allotments to local ranching operations and some of the most sought-after hunting units in the West.

 Want to learn more about our work to protect the Thompson Divide?
-Reach out to Campaign Manager Michael Gorman
+Reach out to Campaign Manager Michael Gorman to learn more: (michael@wildernessworkshop.org).

 Background

-Despite its ecological, community, and agricultural values, in the 2000’s the Bush Adminstration leased over 100,000 acres of lands in the Divide – many of which were issued illegally and without proper environmental review.
+Despite its ecological, community, and agricultural values, in the 2000’s the Bush Administration leased over 100,000 acres of lands in the Divide – many of which were issued illegally and without proper environmental review.
 Since then, WW, the Thompson Divide Coalition and a host of elected officials, ranchers, and community members have been working to protect this landscape.
 Thanks to the incredible support of people from all walks of life we’ve made significant progress towards protecting the Divide (see timeline below) and we continue to work towards our community’s ultimate goal of permanent legislative protection and eliminating all oil and gas leases.

 What’s the latest on the Divide?